-• Access: Due to the extremely wet nature of Ketts Lough there is no visitor access available.
-To help you discover and explore Ketts Lough IPCC have prepared a short video for you to watch.
+- Access: Due to the extremely wet nature of Ketts Lough there is no visitor access available.
+To help you discover and explore Ketts Lough, here is a short video for you to watch.

 The IPCC can accept no liability for injury to persons visiting the site.